ibm-granite-community/granite-playground-agents/README.md

 Unit tests verify that individual components of the codebase work as expected, helping catch bugs early and ensuring long-term reliability.

+Unit tests run on the default agent configuration.
+To run unit tests you need to have ollama installed and the `ibm/granite4` model pulled.

 ```sh
 uv --directory granite_core run pytest
 ```